cositools/cosi-data-challenges/data-products/README.md

 The DC4 mock dataset is comprised of a combination of sources from DC3 and new simulations for DC4.
 All individual source files from both DC3 and DC4 are available and listed below.

-Note: Not all sources from DC3 are included in the mock dataset.
+Note: Not all simulated sources are included in the mock dataset.
 The distinction between included and excluded sources is indicated below.

 DC4 Sources: <br />
 For DC4 we simulated 24 unique sources.